 On July 29th, Microsoft launched Windows 10 to the general public.
 The operating system’s debut generated a lot of buzz, with many tech experts hailing it as a return to Windows’ classic form (see the reappearance of the Start button) and a solid step forward thanks to many impressive new features.

 The question most Windows users will ask is, “Should I upgrade now?”
-At CMIT Solutions, we recommend waiting 3-6 months before considering an upgrade.
+At CMIT Solutions, we recommend waiting three to six months before considering an upgrade.
 As with most new, complex operating systems, Windows 10 will inevitably contain minor bugs that could lead to glitches, crashes, and other incompatibilities.

 As a large system of IT service providers, CMIT has many offices evaluating Windows 10 internally so that we can provide accurate updates to our clients.
 And by most measures, Windows 10’s performance is positive, with the pluses outweighing the minuses.
 But for those in the business world, the best course of action is probably to wait until purchasing a new computer to move up to Windows 10.
 Like upgrading, that’s a decision best made after careful consideration with a trusted IT advisor.

 1) The Start button is back.
 Hiding the Start button was a big point of contention for Windows 8 users, so bringing it back for Windows 10 was considered a necessity.
 Microsoft has also modernized it—now, clicking Start brings up groups of tiles that can be tailored to your preferences.
 And frequently used programs can easily be pinned on it.
 Personalization plus familiarity equals a great start for Windows 10.

 2) A new (and fast) default web browser comes built-in.
 Microsoft Edge replaces Internet Explorer, which experienced several security issues last year.
 And early tests indicate Edge can run significantly faster than Google Chrome, the most popular web browser available right now.